 - No other teeth are affected.
 A bridge requires the tooth to be altered to provide an anchor.
 It’s often under pressure to support the bridge.
 Especially with single tooth implants, your other teeth are unaffected.

 - A lifetime of use.
 This permanent tooth replacement procedure provides a very stable and durable platform with the post adhering to the bone.
 With proper care, artificial teeth can last a lifetime.

 - Less worry.
 With a fixed implant process, you no longer need to deal with messy removable dentures or adhesives.
 Convenient and natural-appearing, even full dental implants result in a return to the quality of life you experienced before you lost teeth.

 As with any dental implant procedure or surgery, you should discuss concerns and risks with your local dentist.
 To receive dental implants near me, you need healthy gums and enough bone to hold the implant in place.
-Even a single tooth implant can be expensive, and many insurance companies don’t cover the procedure, even though dentists prefer the procedure over other tooth replacement methods.
+Even a single tooth implant can be expensive, and many insurance companies don’t cover the procedure, even though dentists prefer the procedure over other replacement methods.

 Do you have any questions for Dr. Ella Dekhtyar a Brooklyn dentist regarding Dental Implants near me, mini & full dental implants?
-Would you like to schedule an appointment with the top Brooklyn cosmetic dentist, Dr. Dekhtyar of Broadway Family and Cosmetic Dentistry?
+Would you like to schedule an appointment with the top-rated cosmetic dentist, Dr. Dekhtyar of Broadway Family and Cosmetic Dentistry?
 Please contact our office for a consultation regarding affordable teeth implants.